HumanSignal/label-studio/docs/source/guide/auth_setup.md

 After you set up LDAP authentication, you can no longer use native authentication to log in to the Label Studio UI.
 Set up LDAP authentication and assign LDAP users to your Label Studio Enterprise organization using environment variables in Docker.

-You can also map specific LDAP groups to specific organization roles in Label Studio Enterprise, making it easier to manage role-based access control (RBAC) in Label Studio Enterprise.
-Also you can do the similar mapping for Label Studio Workspaces.
+You can also map specific LDAP groups to specific organization roles and workspaces in Label Studio Enterprise, making it easier to set up and manage role-based access control (RBAC) and project access in Label Studio Enterprise.

 You can refer to this example environment variable file for your own LDAP setup: